node-llm/node-llm/docs/models/available_models.md

 ### Prioritization

-`node-llm` prioritizes exact ID matches first (if you pass a specific ID like `"gpt-4-0613"`, it uses it).
+`NodeLLM` prioritizes exact ID matches first (if you pass a specific ID like `"gpt-4-0613"`, it uses it).
 If no exact match or known ID is found, it attempts to resolve it as an alias.